tkozuch/AudioSlicer/README.md

 ## Getting Started

 ## Starting with docker
+For the project to fully work you will need to ask developer about `.env` file with environmental variables.

 Having Docker installed on your computer, go into project folder and execute:
 <br>`docker-compose build`
 <br>`docker-compose up`

-Wait after requirements are downloaded, built and up and running.
+Wait after requirements are downloaded, built and up-and-running.

 The application will be available at http://127.0.0.1:8000/